tomerten/IBS/README.rst

 -  Nagaitsev's high-energy approximation (standard Coulomb Log and with Tailcut)
 -  Bjorken-Mtingwa (standard Coulomb Log and with Tailcut)
 -  Conte-Martini (standard Coulomb Log and with Tailcut)
--  Madx (CERN note AB-2006-002) using `TWINT` and `SIMPSONDECADE` methods to perform the integration (standard Coulomb Log and with Tailcut).
+-  Zimmerman (Madx - CERN note AB-2006-002) using `TWINT` and `SIMPSONDECADE` methods to perform the integration (standard Coulomb Log and with Tailcut).

 Coublomb Log methods
 --------------------